rafaelromao/romak/README.md

 ## Performance Analysis

-A quick comparison between these 3 variations of Romak and some popular modern layouts can be seen below.
+A quick comparison between the 3 main variations of Romak and some popular modern layouts can be seen below.
 These tests included both Portuguese and English in the text corpus.

 ![img](img/perf3romaks.png)
 ![img](img/heatmaps3romaks.png)